Jennings Dog: The British Museum

 It was finally sold by Thomas Duncombe's descendant Charles Anthony Peter Duncombe, 6th Baron Feversham, in 2001.
-The Sarah Campbell Blaffer Foundation at the Museum of Fine Arts, Houston had attempted to purchase it (the sculpture had been shown in the US in the 1980s), at the price of $950,000, but the granting of an export licence was deferred by the UK government.
+The Sarah Campbell Blaffer Foundation at the Museum of Fine Arts, Houston, had attempted to purchase it (the sculpture had been shown in the United States in the 1980s), at the price of $950,000, but the granting of an export licence was deferred by the British government.
 The Heritage Lottery Fund, National Art Collections Fund, British Museum Friends, Duthie Fund, Ready Bequest, Caryatid Fund, Mrs Barbara G. Fleischman, Mr Frank A. Ladd and the Ready Bequest had already pledged funds to help "save it for the nation".
 With the sculpture on temporary display in its Great Court, the delay on the export allowed the British Museum enough time to raise the remaining £662,297 through a public appeal, and thus to acquire it permanently.
-It is now on permanent display in gallery 22 of the Museum, B. 2001.1010.1.
+It is on permanent display in gallery 22 of the Museum, B. 2001.1010.1.